 These days, the Chicago Riverwalk is the talk of the town.
 The recent additions to the south bank, extending the fabulous pedestrian path, has received awards from urban planners and landscape architects.

 The causal visitor can rent a kayak to take out on the water, bring out their fishing pole or just sit and have lunch at the diverse eateries that dot the waterfront here.
 It’s also easy enough to jump on board the Chicago Water Taxi for a few bucks just to glide up and down the river, with stops at Michigan Avenue, Madison Street and all the way to Chinatown.
-Of course, architecture fans will want to book passage on one of the Chicago Architecture Foundation’s celebrated boat tours, which may make converts out of folks who may not be generally interested in architecture.
+Of course, architecture fans will want to book passage on one of the Chicago Architecture Center’s celebrated boat tours, which may make converts out of folks who may not be generally interested in architecture.